sigmie/docs.sigmie.com/src/pages/docs/introduction.md

 So if you trust us with your search your are trusting our servers with a very curcial part of your buisness and we want to provide your the best that we can.

+### Trial

+Running servers is an expensive thing, therefore we are offering only 5 days trial for the **2K** accounts.
+In our opinion this is enought for you to decide if Sigmie is fitting your organisation.

+Once your trial has expired, if you still haven't decided, you can contact us an we will extend your trial for you.

 ## Getting help ?

 If you have any questions or problems while using our application, you can use the **Feedback** button